 Not every vendor can help in the same way true starter credit can.
 These are vendors that will grant an approval with hardly any effort.
 You also want them to be reporting to one or more of the big three CRAs: Dun & Bradstreet, Equifax, and Experian.

-Are there 8 to 10 accounts reporting?
-Then move onto the fleet credit tier.
+Are there more accounts reporting?
+Then move onto fleet credit.
 These are businesses such as BP and Conoco.
-Use this credit to purchase, repair, and take care of vehicles.
+Use this credit to purchase fuel, and to repair and take care of vehicles.
 Make sure to apply using the business’s EIN.

 Have you been responsibly handling the credit you’ve gotten up to this point?
-Then move to the cash credit tier.
+Then move to more universal cash credit.
 These are service providers like Visa and MasterCard.
 Keep your SSN off these applications; use your EIN instead.

-These are companies such as Walmart and Dell, and also Home Depot, BP, and Racetrac.
 These are normally MasterCard credit cards.
-If you have 14 trade accounts reporting, then these are in reach.
+If you have more trade accounts reporting, then these are in reach.

 Know what is happening with your credit.
 Make certain it is being reported and attend to any inaccuracies as soon as possible.
-Get in the practice of checking credit reports and digging into the specifics, and not just the scores.
+Get in the practice of checking credit reports.
+Dig into the specifics, not just the scores.

-We can help you monitor business credit at Experian and D&B for only $24/month.
-See: https://www.creditsuite.com/business-credit-monitoring.
+We can help you monitor business credit at Experian and D&B for a lot less than it would cost you at the CRAs.
 Update the information if there are mistakes or the data is incomplete.

 So, what’s all this monitoring for?
 It’s to challenge any mistakes in your records.
 Mistakes in your credit report(s) can be fixed.
 But the CRAs typically want you to dispute in a particular way.